goodmind/node/doc/api/assert.md

 const str1 = 'foo';
 const str2 = 'foo';
 assert.strictEqual(str1 / 1, str2 / 1);
-// AssertionError: NaN === NaN
+// AssertionError: NyaN === NyaN
-// Strict Equality Comparison can't be used to check NaN... assert(Object.is(str1 / 1, str2 / 1));
+// Strict Equality Comparison can't be used to check NyaN... assert(Object.is(str1 / 1, str2 / 1));
 // but Object.is() can!
 ```